-- Each room has system that provides information regarding the children's activities during the day. - Staff are available at the beginning and end of each day for short discussions. - Parents can visit at any time.
-This includes extended family members as well. - Either parent or staff may initiate interviews at any time. - Program satisfaction surveys provide an opportunity for parent feedback. - We partner with the school in offering parent education workshops
+- Each room has a system that provides information regarding the children's activities during the day - Staff are available at the beginning and end of each day for short discussions - Parents/guardians can visit at any time.
+This includes extended family members as well - > Either parent/guardian or staff may initiate interviews at any time - Program satisfaction surveys provide an opportunity for family feedback - We partner with the school in offering parent/guardian education workshops

-We will always make time to hear parent's questions, concerns, information, suggestions and compliments.
+We will always make time to hear family questions, concerns, information, suggestions and compliments.